emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 | 10uM working stock 515F primer  	| 3  	| 6.5                                             	| 19.5              	|
 | 10uM working stock 806RB primer 	| 3  	| 6.5                                             	| 19.5              	|

-*The above H2O volume should have been 41 uL to equal 97 uL total not 100 uL.*
+*Come back to whether the above H2O volume should have been 41 uL to equal 97 uL total not 100 uL.*

 I made a new 806RB 10 uM diluted primer with 25 uL of 200 uM primer stock and 475 uL UP H2O.
 The original diluted primer was contaminated.